Effect-TS/effect/packages/cli/README.md

   version: "v1.0.0"
 })

-Effect.suspend(() => cli(process.argv)).pipe(
-  Effect.provide(NodeContext.layer),
-  NodeRuntime.runMain
-)
+cli(process.argv).pipe(Effect.provide(NodeContext.layer), NodeRuntime.runMain)
 ```

 #### Key Features and Configuration:

-1. **Command Integration:** The `minigit` command integrates both `add` and `clone` as subcommands, enabling a structured approach to handle different functionalities within the same CLI application.
+- **Command Integration:** The `minigit` command integrates both `add` and `clone` as subcommands, enabling a structured approach to handle different functionalities within the same CLI application.
-2. **Environment Setup:** We've imported `NodeContext` and `NodeRuntime` to ensure that our CLI application correctly interacts with NodeJS's runtime environment, making full use of Node-specific features.
+- **Environment Setup:** We've imported `NodeContext` and `NodeRuntime` to ensure that our CLI application correctly interacts with NodeJS's runtime environment, making full use of Node-specific features.
-3. **Effect Management:** The use of `Effect.suspend` allows for lazy evaluation of command-line inputs (`process.argv`), ensuring that the CLI only executes in response to user input.
-4. **Command Execution:** By using `Command.run`, the CLI application is formally structured with a specified name and version, and is ready to execute based on the defined command structure.
+- **Command Execution:** By using `Command.run`, the CLI application is formally structured with a specified name and version, and is ready to execute based on the defined command structure.
+- **Execution Setup**: The `cli(process.argv)` call processes the command-line arguments and runs the CLI application.
+The `Effect.provide(NodeContext.layer)` injects the necessary Node.js context, and `NodeRuntime.runMain` ensures proper execution within the Node.js environment.

 ### Running the CLI Application